formlio/forml/docs/lifecycle.rst

 Train
-    Fit (incrementally) the stateful parts of the pipeline using new labelled data producing a new *Generation* of the given lineage (unless explicit, the default lineage is the one with the highest version).
+    Fit (incrementally) the stateful parts of the pipeline using new labelled data producing a new *Generation* of the given release (unless explicit, the default release is the one with the highest version).

     Example::

-        forml train titanic
+        forml model train titanic

 Tune
     Run hyper-parameter tuning of the selected pipeline and produce new *generation* (not implemented yet).

     Example::

-        forml tune titanic
+        forml model tune titanic

 Apply
     Run unlabelled data through a project *generation* (unless explicit, the default generation is the one with the